t-m1/cse15l-lab-reports/index.md

 Hello World
 ^C
 ```
-Using `cat` with no argument prints whatever was typed in the terminal, and will continue to run until it is terminated, by using ctrl + c.
+Using `cat` with no argument prints whatever was typed in the terminal, and will continue to run until it is terminated, by using `ctrl + c`.
 This is not an error because the `cat` command is taking input from the terminal.

 **2) Path to a directory as an argument**